VaniNagesh212/Google-doodle/README.md

 music stops.

 All the required library files and the header files are available in the included directory.
 The library files are GL, GLU, glut,thread etc.

+Screenshots of the project can be viewed from screenshots folder